Effects of Wall Roughness on Coupled Flow and Heat Transport in Fractured Media: Quantitative Characterization of Heat Exchange Mechanisms

 At longer times, conductive exchange with the matrix acts as a retardation mechanism, while velocity-induced spreading continues to influence particle motion.
 The interplay between these processes often leads to anomalous transport characterized by non-linear scaling of the mean and variance, typically of the form:

 where $\beta > 1$ indicates superdiffusion and $\beta < 1$ signals subdiffusion due to persistent retention in the matrix or structural trapping \citep{Dentz2012}.
-In most realistic fracture systems, the variance does not sustain ballistic growth over extended periods, reflecting the increasingly complex interplay between advection, heat dispersion due to interaction between heat conduction in the fluid and heterogeneous advection in the fracture plane, and heat conduction.
+In most realistic fracture systems, the variance does not sustain ballistic growth over extended periods, reflecting the increasingly complex interplay between heterogeneous advection in the fracture plane, in-plane thermal conduction within the fluid, and fracture–matrix exchange driven by matrix conduction.